alex/what-happens-when/README.rst

 Note there is never an "Invalid Syntax" error on an HTML page.
 Browsers fix any invalid content and go on.

+###Cookies

+Browsers also handle cookies, which are small pieces of data that websites store on a user's computer.
+Cookies are used to remember user preferences, login sessions, and other information, making the browsing experience more personalized.

 CSS interpretation
 ------------------